Large Language Model Sourcing: A Survey: Sourcing from Models

 \subsection{Posterior-based Model Sourcing}

 Posterior-based model sourcing exploits intrinsic statistical properties of generated text or internal activation patterns to differentiate human from machine authorship.
-It can be categorized into white-box methods, which leverage internal model characteristics, and black-box methods, which operate without model access through either supervised or unsupervised zero-shot approaches.
+It can be categorized into white box methods, which leverage internal model characteristics, and black box methods, which operate without model access through either supervised or unsupervised zero-shot approaches.